 Risks with margin trading explained

-All trading is risky but margin trading is especially risky since you control more money than you own and your liquidation point is closer to your open price than normally.
+All trading is risky but margin trading is especially risky since you control more money than you own and your liquidation point is closer to your open price than normal.
 Below are some key risks to consider before starting.
 These may be different for different traders.

 - Significant risk of losing money – This is the obvious one and it goes without saying that you can lose all your money.